Gassin

 Gassin ([ɡasɛ̃]) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 It is located very near to the holiday destination of Saint-Tropez.
 Perched high up on a rock, it is less than 4 km from the sea.
-Many Tropezian tourists attracted by a more affordable life prefer to stay in Gassin and enjoy the same kind of "Cote d'Azur" life.
+Many Tropezian tourists who are attracted by a more affordable life prefer to stay in Gassin and enjoy the same kind of "Cote d'Azur" life.

 It lies 2 kilometres from route D559 which links Hyères (41 km) and Sainte-Maxime (12 km).